How to get RICH? Rich Dad’s Cashflow Quadrant Summary:

 The reason why most people work in employee quadrant is that they are programmed to do so from the childhood.
 Most of the people get the same suggestion from their Mom/Dad while growing up- “Study hard, find a high paying job and have a secured life.”

-There is very few proportion of children who get advice to open their own business or to start investing, from their parents.
+There is very few proportions of children who get advice to open their own business or to start investing, from their parents.

 Moreover, our school, colleges, and university are also designed to create employees, who need security, live from pay-check to pay-check and want allowances.